Let’s Send It: Leveling Up Petzl Content Marketing

-I am a content strategist focusing every aspect of her work on digital.
-To create compelling brand stories, she consider how to approach online content, information design, and lead generation across all web, mobile, email, social, and digital media as part of a larger strategy.
+I am a content strategist focusing every aspect of my work on digital.
+To create compelling brand stories, I consider how to approach online content, information design, and lead generation across all web, mobile, email, social, and digital media as part of a larger strategy.

 Want to learn more?
 Contact me or check out my LinkedIn profile for more background information or to inquire about a project.